-As part of the new tax law eliminating dependent exemptions for 2018 through 2025, taxpayers will no longer be able to claim their parent as a dependent.
-However, the Tax Cuts and Jobs Act does allow for a new \$500 nonrefundable credit for dependents who do not qualify for the child tax credit.
-Taxpayers can claim this for children who are too old for the child tax credit and for non-child dependents.
+As part of the recent law eliminating dependent exemptions for 2018 through 2025, taxpayers will no longer be able to claim their parent as a dependent.
+However, the Tax Cuts and Jobs Act does allow for a new \$500 nonrefundable credit for dependents who do not qualify for the Child Tax Credit.
+Taxpayers can claim this for non-child dependents and children who are too old for the Child Tax Credit.